 If none of these options work, the seller is going to have to decide whether to accept a lower price -- likely, the appraised value, which is the maximum the lender will allow the buyer to pay.

-For more information on appraisals and other steps in the home buying and selling processes, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart (Nolo) and Selling Your House in a Tough Market, by Ilona Bray and Alayna Schroeder (Nolo).
+For more information on appraisals and other steps in the home buying and selling processes, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart (Nolo) and Selling Your House: Nolo's Essential Guide, by Ilona Bray (Nolo).